Bike Friendly Building Consulting

-HUB Cycling's Bike Friendly Business research and consulting team brings unique expertise and perspectives to promote our organizational mandate to make cycling more accessible to everyone.
+HUB Cycling's research and consulting team bring unique expertise and perspectives to promote our organizational mandate to make cycling more accessible to everyone.
 The HUB Cycling Consulting Team:

 - engaged with the Urban Development Institute (UDI) and the development industry to complete the ground-breaking Not Just Bike Racks research report;